Abdur-RasheedAde/Water-Quality-Prediction-Using-Machine-Learning/README.md

 - **Key Features**: [e.g., Organic Carbon, Conductivity, Sulfate]
 - **Prediction Output**: CSV file with predicted potability for unseen data

+## 👨‍🔬 About Me

+I'm **Abdur-Rasheed Abiodun Adeoye**, a data scientist with a strong interest in applying AI to biological and environmental challenges.
+This is part of my portfolio for in **Bioinformatics**.

 ## 📎 How to Run

 ```bash